-Figure 1 shows that only 3 percent of Pakistanis are a member of any club.
+Figure 1 shows that only 3% of Pakistanis are a member of any club.
 The proportion remains generally low across the country, however:

-- Slightly more people are a member of any club/organisation in urban Pakistan (4 percent) than in rural (2.5 percent). - Among the four provinces, Balochistan has the largest proportion (6.5 percent) of the population that is a member of any club/organisation, followed by Khyber Pakhtunkhwa (3.6 percent) and Sindh (3 percent).
-Punjab has the lowest proportion of 2.4 percent. - Gilgit Baltistan has the largest proportion (13.9 percent) of club/organisation members across all provinces, territories and regions.
+- Slightly more people are a member of any club/organisation in urban Pakistan (4%) than in rural (2.5%). - Among the four provinces, Balochistan has the largest proportion (6.5%) of the population that is a member of any club/organisation, followed by Khyber Pakhtunkhwa (3.6%) and Sindh (3%).
+Punjab has the lowest proportion of 2.4%. - Gilgit Baltistan has the largest proportion (13.9%) of club/organisation members across all provinces, territories and regions.

-Fig. 1.
-Membership of any Club/Organisation (%)
+Figure 1: Membership of any Club/Organisation (%)